sty00A4/omni/README.md

-# omni
+# Omni
-an interpreted programming language made in lua, aiming to combine all the common features in modern high-level programming languages
+An interpreted programming language made in lua, aiming to combine all the common features in modern high-level programming languages